phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 ### Case sensitiveness

 The email lookup is made to be case insensitive.
-Case insensitive lookups are the default in MySQL and MSSQL but use the [`citext` extension in PostgreSQL](https://www.postgresql.org/docs/current/citext.html).
+Case insensitive lookups are the default in MySQL and MSSQL.
+In SQLite3 we use [`COLLATE NOCASE`](https://www.sqlite.org/datatype3.html#collating_sequences) in the column definition to support it.
+In PostgreSQL we use the [`citext` extension](https://www.postgresql.org/docs/current/citext.html).

 Note `citext` is part of PostgreSQL itself and is bundled with it in most operating systems and package managers. `mix phx.gen.auth` takes care of creating the extension and no extra work is necessary in the majority of cases.
 If by any chance your package manager splits `citext` into a separate package, you will get an error while migrating and you can most likely solve it by installing the `postgres-contrib` package.